EtchedPixels/Fuzix-Compiler-Kit/README.md

 <http://www.zukeran.org/shin/d/> who also contributed other bug fixes,
 including getting the floating point side of the compiler working.

+A considerable amount of coverage testing and a large number of test cases for failures were provided by Yasuo Kuwahara.

 ## Licence

 Compiler (not any runtime)	:	GPLv3